-A contemporary highlighting technique, flamboyage is a fresh hot fashion trend and a low maintenance hair coloring process.
-Basically, this newer hair highlighting technique literally means flamboyant balayage, so it focuses on bringing more hint of color to your hair.
+A contemporary highlighting technique, flamboyage is a fresh hot fashion trend and a low-maintenance hair coloring process.
+Basically, this newer hair highlighting technique literally means flamboyant balayage, so it focuses on bringing more hints of color to your hair.

 How to Create Flamboyage Highlights

 Flamboyage is a blend of ombre and balayage, where the hair is colored using transparent adhesive strips instead of the traditional foils strips:

 - Use adhesive strips

 - This will make the coloring process easier and faster for the colorist

 - Neatly pack sections of the hair into the adhesive strips